boostorg/vmd/libs/variadic_macro_data/doc/readme.txt

 2) Using the --boost=/path/to/boost/installation
    bjam command-line parameter to point to a
-   Boost installation.
+   Boost installation and placing the library below the sandbox top-level directory with its top-level sandbox files.

 If you move this library under a Boost installation you need only execute 'bjam' in the jamfile directories to regenerate the docs or run the test.

-For the version of this library, see version.txt.
-For the history of this library, see history.txt.
+Version information and history information are now part of the generated HTML documentation.

 If you want to contact me directly, my name is
 Edward Diener and you can reach me at